 Perhaps no other game bird has had more of an impact on the combined cultures of North America’s inhabitants that the wild turkey.
 As a species, it has directly influenced the lifestyles of Native Americans, early immigrants and their descendents.
 Whether it is the centerpiece to a festive holiday table, the object of a photographer’s art or the quarry that millions of hunters pursue every spring, the wild turkey means many things to many people.
 But more than anything, the wild turkey has proven to be an adaptable bird that, through careful conservation, now occupies more square miles of habitat than any other game bird in North America.

-Every years on September 27, millions of Americans will celebrate the success of the wild turkey and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
+Every year, on the 4th Saturday of September, millions of Americans will celebrate the success of the wild turkey and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
 National Hunting and Fishing Day began after a presidential proclamation in 1972 that sets aside the fourth Saturday of each September for the event.
 Since then, national, regional, state and local organizations have staged thousands of open house hunting- and fishing-related events everywhere from shooting ranges to suburban frog ponds, providing millions of Americans with a chance to experience, understand and appreciate traditional outdoor sports.

 The careful wild turkey conservation efforts of the past have given millions of people the thrill of hearing the wild turkey gobble across the distance, to view it in its natural habitat and to restore its population to huntable populations.
 Conservation groups, sportsmen and women and wildlife watchers alike are all stakeholders in the future of the wild turkey, to ensure that the wild turkey roosts in our trees and forages in our field long enough for future generations to see.